Manage instance

 -

-In the Instance menu, check the list of currently created instances.
+In the Instance menu, check the currently created instances.

-Field Description Name Name assigned by the user ID Unique ID (UUID) of the instance Status Current status of the instance
+Instance menuCategory Description Name User-defined name of the instance ID Unique ID (UUID) of the instance Status Status of the instance

-- For details, see Instance lifecycleType Server type of the instance Image Installed image on the instance Primary private IP Private IP address assigned to the instance’s primary network interface Primary public IP Public IP address attached to the instance’s primary network interface Availability zone Availability zone where the instance is located Creation date Creation timestamp of the instance More Execute additional actions per item
+- For more information about status values, see Instance lifecycleType Server type of the instance Image Image installed on the instance Primary private IP Private IP address assigned to the primary network interface of the instance Primary public IP Public IP address connected by the user to the primary network interface of the instance Availability zone Availability zone where the instance is located Created at Creation date and time of the instance

 -